-Ajarn Pichest is perhaps the best known living Thai Massage Guru from Thailand.
+Ajarn Pichest is perhaps the best known living Thai Massage Guru in Thailand.
 His influence is vast, his radiation intense, and many contemporary Western Thai Massage teachers are or have been influenced by his style, methods, and techniques.

-Apart from Asokananda, there are and have been many other teachers who wrote about or thanked Pichest for his teachings, and that of course further spread his name and fame.
+Apart from Asokananda, there are and have been many other teachers who wrote about or payed tribute to Pichest for his teachings, and that of course further spread his name and fame.

 Well, that’s a difficult question to answer.
 So many people, so many stories.
 What stands out, is that Pichest is an important contemporary Thai Massage instructor and therapist, known around the world, and his work finds its way to the many practitioners and teachers studying and learning from him directly, or indirectly through other teachers.

 Pichest Boonthumme was born in 1958, in Hang Dong (near Chiang Mai city), Thailand.
 His father was a Traditional Thai Medicine doctor and taught him the first basics of Thai Massage and Thai Medicine.
 Later, in his twenties, he got a practitioners job at the Old Medicine Hospital in Chiang Mai (Thai Massage School Shivagakomarpaj).

 In the early eighties of the former century, he gradually became one of the most important practitioners and teachers at the Hospital.
 It’s there where Asokananda met him.
 In the nineties, Pichest stopped working in Chiang Mai and moved his therapy and (teaching) practice to Hang Dong, back home.
 From then on, his fame gradually started to grow.